FOSV/Fuji-Atom-Interface/README.md

 ## Components availability

 In case a component is not available, replace it with one of equal characteristics. \
-("Description" column of the file “Fuji_HK_BOM [Updated on 22-04-2023 h12.10].xlsx”).
+("Description" column of the file “Fuji_HK_BOM [Updated on 22-04-2023 h12.10].xlsx”)

 ***Be careful, this replacement does not apply to the two ICs in the BOM (IC1 and U1)!!!***

-Components of equal characteristics found in the BOM can be found by entering the part number \
+Components of equal characteristics found in the BOM can be found by entering the part number on [Octopart](https://octopart.com/). \
-("Manufacturer Code" column of the file “Fuji_HK_BOM [Updated on 22-04-2023 h12.10].xlsx”) on [Octopart](https://octopart.com/).
+("Manufacturer Code" column of the file “Fuji_HK_BOM [Updated on 22-04-2023 h12.10].xlsx”)

 As for the capacitors, do not get stuck on the choice of temperature coefficient on the BOM if you should not find it, but quietly choose from these nine values: X5S X5R X5P X6S X6R X6P X7S X7R X7P. \